Did You Know?

 Crawford County was just one of the many “frontier areas” where Johnny helped settlers establish new roots.

-In addition to the Norton family, other Ohio pioneers and public figures verified Johnny’s intermittent presence in Crawford County during the general timeframe of 1819-1832.
+In addition to the Norton family, other Ohio pioneers and public figures verified Johnny Appleseed’s orchards, nurseries, and Johnny’s intermittent physical presence in Bucyrus and the Crawford County area during the general timeframe from 1819-1832.

 *Verified by Miami University’s Walter Havighurst Special Collections & Archives, sourced from John H. James Correspondence (of Urbana, Ohio) dated January 23, 1857.